losrobbos/api-connect-guide/README.md

   - Please replace {id} with the id of an existing message!

 - Place an "update object" in the BODY field (below the URL):
-  - an update object must be an JS object that contains either the fields "msg", "user" or both (so these fields will get updated with new values!)
+  - an update object must be an JS object that contains either the fields "msg", "user" or both (so these fields will get updated in the API with these new values you send!)
   - example:
   ```
     {